humberto-ortiz/megaprobe-lab/content/kevinlega.md

 - I will begin to do the input and output next week.
 - At least all the rules are basically done, only need minor adjustments.
 - https://github.com/Kevinlega/Pipeline/blob/master/Snakefile
+- Was able to work input only on rule all.
+On the others it didnt enter.
+It ran it said:
+Provided cores: 1
+Rules claiming more threads will be scaled down.
+Job counts:
+	count	jobs
+	1	all
+	1
+rule all:
+	input: OB/Hour1.fastq, OB/Hour2.fastq, OB/Hour3.fastq, OA/Hour1.fastq, OA/Hour2.fastq, OA/Hour3.fastq
+Hello
+1 of 1 steps (100%) done

 # Week 12(17-21/April):
 - Gave up on input and output.